p3-insta485-clientside

 Introduction

 Component rendering should be free of side-effects, that is, pure.
 Rendering should be nothing more than computing an output (JSX) from an input (props, state, and context).
+Components can perform side-effects in event handlers, but fetching API data requires the useEffect hook.

 Data fetching is a side-effect because it reads or writes state outside of the component, for example by calling a REST API.
 Furthermore, after fetching data, you’ll likely want to update the component’s state and re-render the component.
 If a component changes its own state while rendering, its rendering is not pure.
 Side-effects are impossible to avoid, but we want to avoid them during rendering.